XZairX/Bomberman-Java/README.md

 ## Introduction
-This repository holds the work produced from a practical research investigation which explores the feasibility in using programming languages, as opposed to pre-built game engine applications, to build and produce games as a game developer.
-This work is contained within a Java program which simply runs a basic recreation of Bomberman, a classic 2D arcade game first released in 1985.
-Whilst the written game engine and the main game itself are both largely unfinished, the two demonstrate the necessary functionality required to accurately test the study.
+This repository holds the work produced from a practical research investigation which is detailed in the abstract above.
+It is worth mentioning that this project was developed using IntelliJ IDEA Version 2016 with the Java Standard Edition Development Kit (JDK) 8.
+Other Java IDEs or platforms may be used in its place to run the program, but it is currently unknown if any compatibility issues would arise from doing so.
+The contained Bomberman program is largely unfinished in both its game engine and the game itself, yet the two demonstrate the necessary functionality to accurately test the above hypothesis.

 ## Academic Prize